rvesse/stardog-docs/src/docs/owl2.html.md

     ?employee rdf:type :Employee. }
 ```

-We know that this query would cause a large EQ given the deep hierarchy
+We know that this query would cause a large EQ given a deep hierarchy
-of `:Employee` in MyDB<sub>1</sub>.
+of `:Employee` subclasses.
 However, if we added the following single
 range axiom:

 ```manchester